nginx/unit-docs/source/configuration.rst

      - Description

    * - :samp:`certificate` (required)
-     - String or string array, refers to one or more :ref:`certificate bundles
-       <configuration-ssl>` uploaded earlier, enabling secure communication via
+     - String or an array of strings, refers to one or more :ref:`certificate bundles <configuration-ssl>` uploaded earlier, enabling secure communication via the listener.
-       the listener.

    * - :samp:`conf_commands`
      - Object, defines the SSL `configuration commands
        <https://www.openssl.org/docs/manmaster/man3/SSL_CONF_cmd.html>`__ to
        be set for the listener.

-       To provide this option, Unit must be built and run on a system with OpenSSL 1.0.2+:
+       To have this option, Unit must be built and run with OpenSSL 1.0.2+:

        .. code-block:: console